Astienth/Cloudpunk-VR/README.md

 4) Enjoy !

 # <b>Controls</b></br>
 No motion controller support.
 You need a gamepad or keyboard/mouse.
+If using keyboard/mouse, the mouse cursor is not visible, best option is using a gamepad.
 </br>
 Press "Menu" action to recenter VR view (start button on a gamepad or escape key on a keyboard)
 </br>